2. Heads of Mission

 On arrival at the State Entrance to Government House, the Head of Mission-designate is met by the Chief of Protocol and an Aide to the Governor-General.
 The spouse of the Head of Mission-designate is met by an Aide to the Governor-General's spouse.
 The Head of Mission-designate and suite stand at the State Entrance to receive a General Salute, with musical honours, from a Guard of Honour.

-The Governor-General, attended by the Minister's representative and the Official Secretary, then invites the Head of Mission (and interpreter if required) to her study for a private discussion of approximately 10 minutes' duration.
-The Governor-General's spouse invites the Head of Mission's spouse to accompany him to the morning room.
+The Governor-General, attended by the Minister's representative and the Official Secretary, then invites the Head of Mission (and interpreter if required) to his study for a private discussion of approximately 10 minutes' duration.
+The Governor-General's spouse invites the Head of Mission's spouse to accompany her to the morning room.
 Members of the suite remain in the drawing room with the personal staff and Protocol Branch officers.

 Photographs are taken outside (weather permitting).
-After re-entering Government House, the Head of Mission and spouse take leave of the Governor-General and her spouse, and exit via the State Entrance.
+After re-entering Government House, the Head of Mission and spouse take leave of the Governor-General and his spouse, and exit via the State Entrance.

 The Head of Mission is conducted onto the lawn to a Saluting Point in front of the Guard of Honour, where a Royal Salute is given and the national anthem of the Head of Mission's country is played.
 The Head of Mission is invited to inspect the Guard of Honour and the Band.
 On completion of the inspection of the Guard of Honour, the Commander of the Guard will take leave of the Head of Mission - by coming to attention, saluting and raising his/her ceremonial sword.
 Having inspected the Guard of Honour and the Band, the Head of Mission acknowledges (with a simple nod of the head) the Band Master and the Guard Commander respectively.
 The national anthem is played again as the official vehicles leave Government House.